cardano-foundation/CIPs/CPS-0STL/README.md

 2. Do not weaken Ouroboros security or substantially enlarge its attack surface.
 3. Minimize changes that increase the resource usages of Cardano nodes or the cost of operating them.

 Three approaches are under active consideration or development to address the settlement and finality problem.
+The first two mitigate stake-based and grinding attacks, respectively.

 - *Voting approaches* strengthen the weight of the preferred chain, making it extremely difficult to roll back blocks on the prefix of the chain that was made weightier by a quorum (consensus) of stake-based votes.
 [Ouroboros Peras](https://github.com/cardano-foundation/CIPs/pull/872) is an example of this.
 This approach does not mitigate CPU-resource attacks.
 - *Anti-grinding approaches* make prohibitively expensive any attacks that rely on CPU resources to weaken cryptographic guarantees of the pseudo-randomness of the slot-leadership schedule.
-This approach does not mitigate stake-based attacks.
+This approach does not mitigate stake-based attacks, but grinding requires some stake in order to manipulate the slot-leadership schedule.
 - *The protocol-parameter approach* simply lowers the active slot coefficient (currently set to 5% of the slots on `mainnet`) to a somewhat lower value, so that the block production rate and settlement are faster.
 This approach can only moderately shorten settlement times and does not mitigate against the aforementioned attacks.